 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 Since there are always 2 solutions to a square root (one negative, one positive), solving the quadratic equation results in 2 values for x.
 The two solutions for x (which may be positive or negative, real or complex) are called roots.
-Under extraordinary circumstances, both roots may equal each other, producing one solution for x.
+Rarely, both roots may be the same, meaning there will only be one solution for x.

-Quadratic equations are an important part of mathematics.
-Quadratic equations are needed to find answers in many real-world fields, including physics, biology and architecture.
+Why do we care about qudratic equations?
+Quadratic equations are needed to compute answers in many real-world fields, including physics, pharmacokinetics and architecture.

-We this quadratic equation solver is useful to you.
+We hope you find this quadratic equation calculator useful.
 We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.